Paula Boggs: Memberships and affiliations

 Boggs serves on the boards of Thinkific, Banzai International, and Newport Festivals Foundation.

-She is former board member of Avid, a leading provider of digital media technologies for media organizations and independent professionals, Fender Musical Instruments Corporation, a former governor of the American Bar Association, trustee emerita of The Johns Hopkins University, former board member and secretary of public radio station KEXP and former director of School of Rock LLC.
+She is a former board member of Avid, a leading provider of digital media technologies for media organizations and independent professionals, Fender Musical Instruments Corporation, a former governor of the American Bar Association, trustee emerita of the Johns Hopkins University, former board member and secretary of public radio station KEXP and former director of School of Rock LLC.
 She was named NASDAQ's top general counsel in 2009.
 Boggs served as a member of the White House Council for Community Solutions from 2010 to 2012.
-She is also a former Chair of Legal Aid for Washington, and a former board member of the Seattle Art Museum.
+She is a former chair of Legal Aid for Washington, and a former board member of the Seattle Art Museum.
 She was appointed by President Barack Obama in 2013 as a member of the President's Committee on the Arts and the Humanities.
 She resigned from the President's Committee in August, 2017, co-signing a letter of resignation that said in reference to President Trump, "Ignoring your hateful rhetoric would have made us complicit in your words and actions."
-She also served on the board of governors for the national American Red Cross., and a former board member of the Seattle Symphony Orchestra.
+She also served on the board of governors for the national American Red Cross, and is a former board member of the Seattle Symphony Orchestra.

 Music career

-Paula Boggs has written and recorded four full-length albums fronting the Paula Boggs Band, recorded two EPs and owns over 30 U.S. copyrights.
-She is also a voting member and a Governor of The Recording Academy, Pacific Northwest Chapter Board and member of the Americana Music Association.
+Boggs has written and recorded four full-length albums fronting the Paula Boggs Band, and has recorded two EPs.
+Se owns over 30 U.S. copyrights.
+She is also a voting member and a governor of The Recording Academy, Pacific Northwest Chapter Board, and a member of the Americana Music Association.
 Paula Boggs Band is sponsored by Deering Banjos, Breedlove Guitars and Radial Engineering, Inc.

-Television Appearances
+Television appearances

-In 2024, Paula Boggs appeared on PBS News Hour.
+In 2024, Boggs appeared on PBS News Hour.
 The segment, titled "How A Seasoned White House Lawyer Is Forging a New Musical Path," explores her transition from a legal career to a musical path.

 Writing career

-Paula Boggs's essays have appeared in national publications such as HuffPost and National Law Journal.
+Boggs's essays have appeared in national publications such as HuffPost and National Law Journal.

 Education

-Boggs received a B.A. from Johns Hopkins University, in international studies, where she was on a 4-year Reserve Officers' Training Corps (ROTC) scholarship and graduated first in her ROTC class.
+Boggs received a B.A. from Johns Hopkins University, in international studies, where she was on a four-year Reserve Officers' Training Corps (ROTC) scholarship and graduated first in her ROTC class.
 She then attended the University of California, Berkeley, School of Law.
-She also completed the U.S. Army Infantry Airborne School and earlier received a Congressional Appointment to the U.S. Naval Academy.
+She also completed the U.S. Army Infantry Airborne School, and earlier received a congressional appointment to the U.S. Naval Academy.